 See the library reading list for this module (Canterbury)

-Understand and evaluate how nationalism has been studied in comparative politics, international relations, and political thought
+8.2 Understand how nationalism has been studied in comparative politics, international relations, and political thought

-Explain and analyse the historical process of emergence and diffusion of the nation-state
+8.4 Understand the process of emergence and diffusion of the nation-state

 Back to top

 Credit level 6.
 Higher level module usually taken in Stage 3 of an undergraduate degree.